-What struck me most about Hawai’i was the diversity.
-In a couple of hours you can go from lush rain forests to desert-like climate, from sealevel to 4200 m high volcano peaks and back.
-You can walk across endless lava fields, over land that’s probably younger than yourself or just relax on one of the picture perfect beaches.
-The sand comes in all colors: white (obviously), black (well, lava) and green (olivine mineral from the lava).
-If you picture a beach from a tourist brochure for paradise, it’ll be pretty close.
+What struck me most about Hawai'i is its diversity.
+You can go from lush rain forests to desert-like climate in a couple of hours, from sea level to 4200-meter high volcano peaks and back.
+You can walk across endless lava fields, over land that's probably younger than yourself or just relax on one of the picture-perfect beaches.
+The sand comes in all colours: white (stereotyped in songs and movies), black (lava) and green (olivine mineral from the lava).
+If you picture a beach from a tourist brochure of paradise, Hawai'i comes pretty close.

-I spent five nights in Honoka’a, in a beautiful place in the rain forest.
-Sleeping in a hammock was a challenge the first night, but pure pleasure from there on.
-Well, at the end of each action-packed, eventful day I could have probably slept anywhere.
+I spend five nights in Honoka'a, a quaint little town of a few houses in the lush rain forest off of Hilo.
+Sleeping in a hammock is a challenge during the first night and a heavenly pleasure from thereon.
+In fairness, though, at the end of each action-packed, eventful day, I could have probably slept anywhere.

-Hawai’i is made up of eight islands, with Hawai’i, also called Big Island, being – you guessed it – the biggest.
-Starting from Hilo, I used the first day to drive around the northern part of it.
-It was my first encounter with Saddle Road, a windy “highway” traversing the island east to west.
-It was built during WWII with military use in mind and for many years driving on it was explicitly ruled out in most rental car contracts.
-Times have changed and large sections of the road have been restructured.
-It’s mostly a straight, easy to drive multi-lane road now.
-It’s still impressive to drive and without really noticing it, you gain altitude quite quickly.
-Saddle Road gives you a first glimpse of the scale of the two big volcanos, Mauna Loa and Mauna Kea.
-When you look at your photographs from the island, some seem to have a tilted horizon.
-That’s not your inability to hold your camera straight, but merely the very long, flat increase of a volcano covering most of the island and towering 4200 vertical meters above sealevel (and reaching another 5000 below).
-The weather can also change quickly and I was told, that fog is quite common, especially later in the day.
-I got some of it – for exactly 5 minutes.
-Looks like I have a streak of good weather.
+Hawai'i is made up of eight islands, with Hawai'i, also called Big Island, being, you guessed it, the biggest.
+Starting from Hilo, I use the first day to drive around the northern part of it.
+It's my first encounter with Saddle Road, a windy, often foggy highway traversing the island from east to west.
+It's been built during WWII with military use in mind, and for many years driving on it has been explicitly ruled out in most rental car contracts.
+Times have changed, and large sections of the road have been reconstructed, turning it into a mostly straight, multi-lane highway.
+It's still an impressive ride, and without noticing it, I quickly gain altitude.
+Saddle Road gives me a first glimpse of the scale of the two big volcanos, Mauna Loa and Mauna Kea.
+When I look at my landscape photographs from the trip, many seem to have a tilted horizon.
+Luckily, this isn't caused by an inability to hold my camera straight, but merely the result of the very long and flat increase of a volcano covering most of the island, towering 4200 vertical meters above sea level (and reaching another 5000 below).

-I drove up to the Mauna Kea visitor center at 2700 meters and thought about going all the way up to the summit.
-A forest of signs pointed out the absolute necessity of a four wheel drive for the road ahead.
-I doubt that (I think it would be tough on most 2WD cars, but probably doable), but the chance of getting stuck in a rental car, somewhere between 3000 and 4000 meters high on a volcano on my very first day made me turn around and head to the beach instead.
-It was obviously not a bad alternative – at all.
+I drive up to the Mauna Kea visitor centre at 2700 meters and contemplate continuing all the way to the summit.
+A forest of signs points out the absolute necessity of a four-wheel drive for the road ahead.
+I doubt that (I think it would be tough on most 2WD cars, but probably doable), but the chance of getting stuck in a rental car, somewhere between 3000 and 4000 meters high on a volcano on my very first day still makes me turn around and head to Waialea Beach instead.
+Given the beauty of Hawai'i's beaches, this is not a bad alternative – at all.

-First we went to Volcano national park.
-We started touristy and got a short tour about the unique flora and fauna of Hawai’i.
-When everyone else turned back to the Visitor Center, we took the chance and did the short, un-touristy hike down to the Kilauea crater.
-Standing in the crater of an active volcano, with sulphur gases rising in the not so far distance, is a very unique experience.
-The good thing is, that on Hawai’i even the volcanoes are laid-back.
-Larger activities usually don’t come without warning.
+First, we visit the Volcano national park.
+After taking a short tour of the unique flora and fauna of Hawai'i, we quickly decide to take the hike down to the Kilauea crater.
+Standing amid an active volcano, with sulphur gases rising in the not so far distance, is a very unique experience.
+The good thing is that on Hawai'i, even the volcanoes are laid-back.
+More significant activities usually don't come without warning.

-Next up was, what turned out to be my absolute favourite place of the trip: Papakolea or Green Sand Beach.
-The guide book describes the road there like this:
+Next up is what turned out to be my absolute favourite place of the trip: Papakolea or Green Sand Beach.
+My guide book describes the road there like this:

-If you have 4WD you might be able to drive it.
-It’s 2 1/4 miles each way on the flat but sometimes deeply rutted, grassy plain.
+If you have 4WD, you might be able to drive it.
+It's 2 1/4 miles each way on the flat but sometimes deeply rutted, grassy plain.
 Sometimes even timid 4WDers can make it.
-Other times, you’ll want to bring along four sumo wrestlers to help you carry you car out of the ruts. – Big Island Revealed
+Other times, you'll want to bring along four sumo wrestlers to help you carry your car out of the ruts. – Big Island Revealed

-From the parking on top it’s just a short 10 minute walk to the actual summit and a first glimpse of how my body reacts to 4000 m altitude without any proper acclimatisation process.
-However, Mauna Kea was just a warm-up for the real challenge, that lay in front of me on the other side of Saddle Road.
+From the parking lot on top, it's a short 10-minute walk to the actual summit, and I get a first glimpse of how my body reacts to 4000 m altitude without a good acclimatisation process.
+However, Mauna Kea is just a warm-up for the real challenge awaiting me on the other side of Saddle Road.

-Hawai’i was a beautiful trip and a wonderful, albeit short, vacation.
-Traveling has shown me many wonderful places all around the world, but I always returned knowing, that there’s no better place than home.
-More than any other place so far, Hawai’i challenged that idea.
+Hawai'i has been a beautiful trip and a wonderful, albeit short, vacation.
+Travelling has shown me many beautiful places worldwide, but ultimately I've always left with the knowledge that there's no better place than home.
+More than any other place so far, Hawai'i is challenging this idea.